RivetingStuff/TechnicalTest/README.md

 >[!NOTE]
 >Behavex suppresses all of the default behave logs.
 If you're running in headless mode (default) it is easy it mistake the lack of logs as the program hanging.
 The full suite shouldn't take more than 5 minutes on it's own.
 >
->The log level can be changed with the "--logging-level" parameter
+>The log level can be changed with the "--logging-level" parameter with either INFO, WARNING, or DEBUG

 To execute a single feature file:
 ```
 behavex -i <feature_file_name>
 ```
 You dont need to specify an extension to the file.
-The feature name it'self can also be used.
+The feature name itself can also be used.

 To execute all scenarios with a specific tag:
 ```